 Phoenician Lisbon

-Long before the Romans set foot on the Iberian Peninsula, the Phoenicians were establishing trade routes and colonies across the Mediterranean.
-Lisbon, known as Alis Ubo during the Phoenician era, was one such settlement.
-The Phoenicians left a lasting impact on the region, shaping its early development and laying the groundwork for future civilizations.
-Here’s Tracing the Phoenician Legacy in Lisbon: A Journey to the Ancient Past.
-A detailed listicle to guide you through the Phoenician heritage of Lisbon.
+Long before the Romans set foot on the Iberian Peninsula, the Phoenicians were already shaping the region’s history.
+Lisbon, known as Alis Ubo during the Phoenician era, was one of their early settlements.
+This ancient civilization left a lasting impact on the city’s development, influencing its culture, trade, and architectural foundations.
+Here’s a guide to tracing the Phoenician legacy in Lisbon—a journey into the city’s ancient past.

 Tracing the Phoenician Legacy in Lisbon: A Journey to the Ancient Past